jjb/votefwd/README.md

 	REACT_APP_DATABASE_DIALECT=postgres
 	REACT_APP_AUTH0_CLIENTID=T0oLi22JFRtHPsx0595AAf8p573bxD4d

+  REACT_APP_SQL_USER=<YOURUSERNAME>
+  REACT_APP_SQL_PASSWORD=<YOURPASSWORD (optional)>
+  REACT_APP_SQL_DATABASE=votefwd
+  REACT_APP_DATABASE_DIALECT=postgres

 #### Optional Environment variables

+The node package that uses these has sensible defaults, but you can override them if you need to.
+(We do so in deployed environments).

   REACT_APP_HASHID_SALT=<Any string, or blank>
   REACT_APP_HASHID_DICTIONARY=<Char set from which to make hashids, or blank>

 #### Google Cloud Platform Storage

-We're currently using GCP to store PDFs of generated plea letters.
-If you need to generate PDFs, email `sjforman@gmail.com` to request access to the project on GCP.
-Then visit the [GCP console](https://console.cloud.google.com/apis/credentials?project=voteforward-198801&authuser=1) and create a JSON `service account key`.
+We use GCP to store PDFs of generated plea letters.
+Email `sjforman@gmail.com` to request access to the project on GCP.
+Then visit the [GCP console](https://console.cloud.google.com/apis/credentials?project=voteforward-198801) and create a JSON `service account key`.
 Move this file to the root directory of your repo and rename it `googleappcreds.json`.

 #### Auth0

-We're currently using [Auth0](https://auth0.com/) for user authentication and management.
+We use [Auth0](https://auth0.com/) for user authentication and management.
 You shouldn't need anything other than the (non-sensitive) `CLIENTID` in your `.env` file to make authentication work with your locally-running app.
 If you need access to the auth0 console, email `sjforman@gmail.com`.

 #### Set up your database